 Dry Stone Wall Workshop

-We invite you to take part in a project where Dry Stone Canada, in conjunction with the Friends of Ferris Park, to rebuild a section of a heritage wall at Ferris Provincial Park near Campbellford, Ontario.
+We invite you to take part in a project where Dry Stone Canada, in conjunction with the Friends of Ferris Park, will rebuild a section of a heritage wall at Ferris Provincial Park near Campbellford, Ontario.
 This will be the 6th year for Dry Stone Canada participating in the wall rebuild, but it is actually the 10th year the workshop has been hosted by the Friends of Ferris Park.
 We are planning to make this an extra special event for 2018 and are hoping previous workshop attendees will come back!

 Ferris Provincial Park is set in 200 hectares of beautiful rolling farmland and woods.
 Situated in this peaceful historic setting is a network of dry stone walls – up to 4 km long – that are at least a hundred years old.